 According to John Sowards, there are no shortcuts on the road to success.
-As Chairman of the Board for Nexsen Pruet, he operates with the fundamental belief that achievements require perseverance and steadfast resolve and that accomplishments only result with the right combination of determination, rigorous work, and exhaustive planning.
+As a leader within Nexsen Pruet, he operates with the fundamental belief that achievements require perseverance and steadfast resolve and that accomplishments only result with the right combination of determination, rigorous work, and exhaustive planning.

 Putting His Philosophy into Practice

 In his practice, John concentrates his attention on real estate, corporate, and finance law, representing commercial lenders, real estate developers, and closely held businesses on a variety of matters.
 He has extensive experience and understanding of legal issues impacting shopping center and hotel developments as well as all aspects of commercial lending, including troubled debt restructurings and workouts.

 John's dedication and philosophy were also demonstrated throughout his tenure as Chairman of the firm.
 Originally elected by his peers in 2010, he was selected to serve a second term from 2013-2016.
 As Chairman, he was responsible for guiding the eight offices of Nexsen Pruet.

 Through this role, John poured a significant amount of energy and commitment into driving the vision and strategy of Nexsen Pruet - one of the nation's largest multispecialty business law firms as reported by NLJ 360.

 In just three years, John led Nexsen Pruet through a rapid period of growth and expansion, adding a number of new attorneys across several key practice areas.
 His second three-year term continued this focus on strengthening the firm's legal services in areas critical to the vitality of the business communities of North and South Carolina.